tthorntone/AdNauseam-Wiki/FAQ.md

 It depends on the advertising business model and the degree of effort they are willing to filter Some might, others would not.

-#### Does AdNauseam respect the browser's "[private-browsing](https://support.mozilla.org/en-US/kb/private-browsing-use-firefox-without-history)/[incognito](https://support.google.com/chromebook/answer/95464?hl=en) modes"?
+#### Does AdNauseam respect the browser's private-browsing/incognito modes?
-Yes, AdNauseam does not detect any ads that occur on pages loaded in private-browsing or incognito windows.
+Yes, AdNauseam does not detect ads that occur on pages loaded in [private-browsing](https://support.mozilla.org/en-US/kb/private-browsing-use-firefox-without-history) or [incognito](https://support.google.com/chromebook/answer/95464?hl=en) windows.

 #### Sometimes it appears that there are multiples of the same ad in the advault?